Software for COVID-19 pandemic mitigation: Distributed computing

 The volunteer distributed computing project Folding@home simulates protein folding.
 It was used for medical research.
 In March 2020 it became the world's first system to reach one exaFLOPS and reached approximately 2.43 x86 exaFLOPS by 13 April 2020 – many times faster than Summit, the fastest supercomputer of that time.

 That month Rosetta@home joined the effort.
 Researchers announced that Rosetta@home allowed them to "accurately predict the atomic-scale structure of an important coronavirus protein weeks before it could be measured in the lab."

 In May 2020, the OpenPandemics—COVID-19 partnership was launched between Scripps Research and IBM's World Community Grid.
 The partnership is a distributed computing project that "will automatically run a simulated experiment in the background [of connected home PCs] that will help predict the efficacy of a particular chemical compound as a potential treatment for COVID-19."

 Drug repurposing research and drug development

 Supercomputers – including Summit and Fugaku – have been used to explore potential treatments by running simulations with data on already-approved medications.
-Two early examples of supercomputer consortia are:
+Two early examples of supercomputer consortia are listed: